Positive Impact & Responsible Travel

 Naboisho Camp aspires to leave behind nothing but footprints.
 Sustainable operations include recycling rainwater and all waste products.

-Naboisho and its guests support the local community, by donating books and equipment through the Pack for a Purpose initiative.
+Naboisho and its guests support the local community, by donating books and equipment through the Pack for a Purpose initiative, for example the Mbitin Primary School.
 Please visit Pack for a Purpose if you would like to know more about this initiative and how you can contribute.

 CONSERVATION, COMMUNITY, ECO-TOURISM, COLLABORATION